flyteorg/flytekit/plugins/flytekit-hive/README.md

 # Flytekit Hive Plugin

 Flyte backend can be connected with various Hive services.
-Once enabled, it allows to query a Hive service (e.g., Qubole) and retrieve typed schema (optionally).
+Once enabled, it allows you to query a Hive service (e.g., Qubole) and retrieve typed schema (optionally).

 To install the plugin, run the following command: